UMD: A Globally Connected University

 |UNSW Grade||UMD Grade|

-Exchange students can choose to live on campus in Residential Communities, in one of the affiliated Colleges, or off-campus.
+Exchange students can choose to live on campus in one of the affiliated Colleges by competitive application, or off-campus.
 If you wish to live on campus, you should apply as soon as possible.
 For more information on housing options, you can visit UNSW's international student accommodation page, and the regular UNSW accommodation page.

 |Term||Year||Application Deadline||Admission Notification||Program Start||Program End|